Remo Girone

 Remo Girone (1 December 1948 – 3 October 2025) was an Italian film and stage actor.
 He is best known for the role of Tano Cariddi in the epic TV series La piovra (The Octopus).
-He appeared as an Italian-American mob boss in Live by Night and appeared in Ford vs Ferrari as Enzo Ferrari.
+He appeared as an Italian-American mob boss in Live by Night and appeared in Ford v Ferrari as Enzo Ferrari.
 His widow is the actress Victoria Zinny, who is perhaps best known for her role in the film Viridiana.

 Girone died on 3 October 2025, at the age of 76.